 Selection Based on Frequency of Use

-Dust or chemical goggles are the least expensive approved eye protection devices available, fit most head sized and facial shapes, and may be worn over ordinary glasses.
-They are recommended for visitors, employees, and students who require eye protection periodically for short durations (less than two hours per day).
+Dust goggles are the least expensive approved eye protection devices available, fit most head size and facial shapes, and may be worn over ordinary glasses.
+They are recommended for visitors, employees, and students who require eye protection periodically for short duration (less than two hours per day).

 Adjustable safety glasses and prescription safety glasses are generally more comfortable than goggles and are therefore recommended for employees who require eye protection frequently or for long duration (more than 2 hours)

-The University is committed to a policy of providing eye and face protective devices without cost to employees.
-Each department is responsible for the funding of its employee eye and face protection program.
-Departments may loan eye protective devices to students or may require students to purchase devices at the University Book Store.
+The University is committed to a policy of providing eye and face protective device without cost to employees.
+Each department is responsible for funding of its employee eye and face protection program.
+Departments may also furnish eye protective devices to students or may require students to purchase devices at the University Book Store.
 Visitors should be furnished with temporary eye protection without cost.

 Eye Examinations and Prescription Frames

 Scheduling and payment for eye examinations to obtain prescriptions and professional fittings for safety glasses are the responsibility of the employee and/or student.